 What are the power requirements for EV charging at condos?

-AC (Level 2) charging can fully charge most EVs overnight (providing ~20-30 miles of charge/hour) and requires a 240-volt AC power supply.
+AC (Level 2) charging can fully charge most EVs overnight (providing about 20 to 30 miles of charge per hour) and requires a 240-volt AC power supply.
 Depending on the number of chargers required, your property may need an electrical upgrade as well.
-Keep in mind that because many cars will only need about 50 or 60 miles of charge in an evening, using ChargePoint’s software that can distribute power across multiple stations — Power Management can help you reduce overall power requirements while charging the maximum number of cars.
+Keep in mind that because many cars will only need about 50 or 60 miles of charge in an evening, using ChargePoint power management software can distribute electricity across multiple stations.
+In fact, power management can help you reduce overall power requirements while charging the maximum number of cars.